BeejLuig/BeejLuig.github.io/_posts/2017-06-03-become_a_wizard_with_google_apps_script.markdown

 	var sheet = SpreadsheetApp.getActiveSheet();
 }
 ```
-As you can see, the various Google App services are accessed by classes with the app name + "App".
-What if you want to access the Calendar App?
+As you can see, the various Google App services are accessed by classes with the naming pattern of `AppName + "App"`.
+What would it look like if we wanted to access the Calendar App?
 You guessed it: `CalendarApp`!

 We are using the `getPriorityInboxThreads` method to pull the most 50 most recent emails from our inbox, starting with the most recent (zero-indexed).
 There is a `getInboxThreads` method, but it will include a bunch of emails we won't need to check.